tobyweston/robotooling/index.md

 # tools for bad.robots

 A set of simple tools to make life easier.
 All available to Maven via the [bad.robot.repo](/maven)

 ## bad.robot.http

-A quick way to fire build a HTTP client;
+A quick way to build a HTTP client and work with the HTTP verbs;

         HttpResponse response = anApacheClient().with(username, password).get(url,
             headers(